gilcarmel/behavioral/README.md

 ### Training
 I used a train/test split of 95%/5% and a train/validation split of 80%/20%.
-The loss function was the MSE of the final output vs the steering angle.
+The loss function was the mean square error between the prediction and the steering angle.

-The simplified network and reduced image size resulted in training time of about 3 seconds per 25k-image epoch on an AWS p2 instance, allowing me to try various combinations of hyperparameters (batch size & learning rate).
+The simplified network and reduced image size resulted in training time of about 3 seconds per 26k-image epoch on an AWS p2 instance, allowing me to try various combinations of hyperparameters (batch size & learning rate).
 The loss appeared to converge after about 100 epochs.
 A few things of note:
 * I used the mean absolute error as the accuracy metric (to get a rough idea of a model's potential during training, before connecting it to the simulator).
 Track 1 trains from a mean error of about 0.7 down to about 0.4 for a successful model.
 Track 2 trains down from 0.20 to 0.1 - perhaps because this track feature sharper turns.
 Mean error seemed to correlate roughly, though not perfectly, with real performance on the track (i.e the lowest-error model was not necessarily the best performer on the track).
 I'd be curious to learn more about accuracy metrics for this type of prediction task.
 * I fixed the random seed, hoping to make training deterministic to help with hyperparameter tuning.
 This didn't seem to work - training proceeded differently each time, even with no changes to the model or data.
 This made hyperparameter tuning more difficult as it was hard to attribute improved performance to parameter values (vs randomness).
 * Hyperparameter tuning was done very ad-hoc, until it was "good enough".
 A more formal approach to parameter search would probably yeild better results.